AnalyticsAutomated/analytics_automated/docs/configuring_a_basic_job.rst

 is sent to a file ending in .contents and we've told the task to gatther up such files to make them available to the user.

-The executable string is the commandline process that will be executed by the task and sent to stdout.
+If the backend is a GridEngine or localhost queue types then the executable string is the commandline process that will be executed by the task and sent to stdout.
 In this case a simple `/bin/ls /tmp` unix command.
 Stdout and the captured file will contain the contents of the /tmp directory

+If your backend is a Python or R type you can expand the text area and write or paste R or Python code.

 We are leaving the Job Termination, parameter and environment options blank in this simple example.